albar965/navdatareader/README.txt

 * atools/resources/sql/fs/db/create_meta_schema.sql:
   Metadata for BGL files and scenery areas.

-* atools/resources/sql/fs/db/create_nav_schema.sql:
-  VOR, NDB, ILS, waypoints and airways.

 * atools/resources/sql/fs/db/create_route_schema.sql:
   Tables needed to route calculation.
+OBSOLETE - not used in LNM as of 2.6.

 ------------------------------------------------------------------------------
 This software is licensed under GPL3 or any later version.